 Equalization should be performed on an 'as needed' basis.
-The standard equalization would be 24 hours at a constant voltage of 2.35 VPC at 20°C or 2.33 VPC at 25°C. For equalization at voltages and temperatures other than the above, see Section 6.1 for methods to compensate.
+The standard equalization would be 12-24 hours maximum at a constant voltage of 2.35 VPC at 20-25°C. For equalization at voltages and temperatures other than the above, see Section 6.1 for methods to compensate.